 Ensure the project team doesn’t get lost in the technical “weeds.”
 New technology, new processes and new operational models lead to monumental change throughout an organization.
 Developing an organizational change management plan can help you prepare employees for digital transformation.

 While technologies like IoT have many applications in the public sector, adoption has been slowed by security concerns.
 You can address these concerns by adopting API management practices that enable safe data transfer.
 Consider implementing advanced detection systems and backup systems.

 Emerging Technology Trends in the Public Sector

-- Cloud technology adoption has been on the rise for government organizations that want cost savings and easier data sharing.
+The adoption of cloud technology has been on the rise for government organizations that want cost savings and easier data sharing.
 Organizations are ensuring security by storing classified data on private clouds.

-- Blockchain technology has barely been adopted by the public sector, but once cost-effective solutions are developed for government, adoption is expected to increase.
-Government organizations that have experimented with blockchain have realized benefits such as increased security and efficiency.
+This technology hasn’t been widely adopted by the public sector, but once cost-effective solutions are developed for the government, adoption is expected to increase.
+Government organizations that have experimented with block-chain have realized benefits such as increased security and efficiency.